Begin a Career as a Nurse During Your Senior Year of College

 General Admission Requirements

-- Human Growth and Development Across the Lifespan: One course; at least 3 credits
+- Human Growth and Development Across the Lifespan: at least 3 credits

-- Human Anatomy and Physiology: One course, at least 6 credits, with labs
+- Human Anatomy and Human Physiology (including a lab): Total of at least 6 credits

-- Microbiology: One course, at least 4 credits, with lab
+- Microbiology: One course, minimum of 3-4 credits with lab

 - Statistics: One course in basic statistics, 3 credits

-- Chemistry: One course; minimum of 4 credits may be required, depending on undergraduate major.
+- Chemistry: One course; minimum of 4 credits may be required for a non-science undergraduate major.